agile-ts/documentation/docs/main/Introduction.md

 ## 👋 Introduction

-AgileTs is a simple, fast, and well-tested State Management Framework implemented in TypeScript.
-It's more flexible and boilerplate-free than Redux and has an interesting approach to reducing the codebase size through a centralized memory design pattern.
+AgileTs is a global, simple, well-tested State Management Framework implemented in TypeScript.
+It's more flexible and boilerplate-free than frameworks like Redux and has a powerful approach to reducing the codebase size through a centralized memory design pattern.
 The philosophy behind AgileTs is simple:

 ### 🚅 Straightforward